chiiya/comet-demo/README.md

 Don't forget to update your Homestead site configuration and add an entry to your local hosts file.

 ## Comet usage
-By executing `npx comet make:tests specification.yml` all testcases will be generated.
+By executing `npx comet make:tests specification.yml` all test-cases will be generated.